Matthew 7:5: Uses

 uses this verse together with Psalm 139:11–12, and John 8:7 as the text in his cantata, Vor des lichten Tages Schein, TWV 1:1483 (Harmonischer Gottes-Dienst, Hamburg 1726.

-Rev. David Smith has written a book based on this verse called, "Removing the Plank".
-It gives the story of his rethinking of the conservative views of sexuality and the church.

 Commentary from the Church Fathers

 Chrysostom: And it is to be noted, that whenever He intends to denounce any great sin, He begins with an epithet of reproach, as below, Thou wicked servant, I forgave thee all that debt; (Mat.
 18:32.) and so here, Thou hypocrite, cast out first.
 For each one knows better the things of himself than the things of others, and sees more the things that be great, than the things that be lesser, and loves himself more than his neighbour.
 Therefore He bids him who is chargeable with many sins, not to be a harsh judge of another’s faults, especially if they be small.
 Herein not forbidding to arraign and correct; but forbidding to make light of our own sins, and magnify those of others.
 For it behoves you first diligently to examine how great may be your own sins, and then try those of your neighbour; whence it follows, and then shalt thou see clearly to cast the mote out of thy brother’s eye.

 Augustine: For having removed from our own eye the beam of envy, of malice, or hypocrisy, we shall see clearly to cast the beam out of our brother’s eye.